Toyota Sprinter: Eighth generation (E110; 1995)

-The eighth and last generation Sprinter was introduced in May 1995 with particular consideration for the environment, increasing safety standard and total production cost due the Lost Decades recession that was happening in Japan at the time.
+The eighth and last generation Sprinter was introduced in May 1995 with particular consideration for the environment, increasing safety standard and total production cost due to the Lost Decades recession that was happening in Japan at the time.
 Because of this, the E110 Sprinter kept many of the E100's components as well as its platform, hardly changed its body dimensions and yet managed to reduce the weight for the early models.
 The rear quarter window on the C-pillars was also revived, ostensibly to impart the Sprinter with a "sporty and youthful image".

 The E110 Sprinter became the basis of third generation Sprinter Carib, which was also exported to Europe with different face as Corolla wagon.
 The E100 Sprinter wagons continued for sale as commercial vehicles.

-In May 1996, the dual airbags and ABS safety package became standard for ever trim level.
+In May 1996, the dual airbags and ABS safety package became standard for every trim level.
 Eleven months later, the sedan received its facelift and adopting the GOA (Global Outstanding Assessment) body structure technology.
 The GT trim was also revived with 5 PS extra power than the older AE101 GT and paired with 6-speed manual transmission.
 The last major update of Sprinter was announced in April 1998, the 2.0 2C-III diesel engine was replaced by a bigger 2.2 L 3C-E unit and also new 5-speed manual option for 1.3 4E-FE engine.

 The Sprinter sedan sales was axed in December 2000 in favor of a twin of the E120 Corolla RunX hatchback called the Allex.
 The older E100 Sprinter commercial wagons continued on until July 2002.